pedro-andrade-inpe/news.webcrawler/README.md

 # news.webcrawler

-Package that implements a webcrawler to search for news in Brazilian companies.
+Package that implements a webcrawler to download news published by Brazilian companies.
 For now it works only with Folha de Sao Paulo.

 To install the package: